0xProject/0x-launch-kit-frontend/README.md

 ### Using an existing relayer

 If you have the URL of an existing relayer, you can use this frontend against it.
-After installing the dependencies, start the application with this command, replacing `RELAYER_URL` with the proper value:
+After installing the dependencies, start the application with this command, replacing `RELAYER_URL` and `RELAYER_WS_URL` with the proper value:

 ```
 REACT_APP_RELAYER_URL='https://RELAYER_URL/v3' REACT_APP_RELAYER_WS_URL='wss://RELAYER_URL/' yarn start